ikmdev/ikmdev-site/README.md

 ## Building and Running

-Follow the steps below to build and run Komet on your local machine:
+Follow the steps below to build and run static-site on your local machine:

 Once the Docker image is published, you can run it locally to serve the static content.